Kate Bush: 1989–1993: The Sensual World and The Red Shoes

 In 1990, the boxed set This Woman's Work was released; it included all of her albums with their original cover art, as well as two discs featuring the majority of her singles' B-sides recorded from 1978 to 1990.
 In 1991, Bush released a cover of Elton John's "Rocket Man", which reached number 12 on the UK singles chart, and reached number two in Australia.
-In 2007, it was voted the greatest cover ever by readers of The Observer newspaper.
+In 2007, it was voted by readers of The Observer newspaper as the greatest ever cover version.
 Another John cover, "Candle in the Wind", was the B-side.
 In the same year, she starred in the black comedy film Les Dogs, produced by The Comic Strip for BBC television.
 Bush plays the bride Angela at a wedding set in a post-apocalyptic Britain.

 Bush's seventh studio album, The Red Shoes, was released in November 1993.
 The album gave Bush her highest chart position in the US, reaching number 28, although the only song from the album to make the US singles chart was "Rubberband Girl", which peaked at number 88 in January 1994.
-In the UK, the album reached number-two, and the singles "Rubberband Girl", "The Red Shoes", "Moments of Pleasure", and "And So Is Love" (featuring Eric Clapton on guitar) all reached the top 30.
+In the UK, the album reached number-two, and the singles "Rubberband Girl", "The Red Shoes", "Moments of Pleasure" and "And So Is Love" (featuring Eric Clapton on guitar) all reached the top 30.
 Bush directed and starred in the short film The Line, the Cross and the Curve, which featured music from her album The Red Shoes, itself inspired by the 1948 film of that name.
 It was released on VHS in the UK in 1994 and also received a small number of cinema screenings around the world.

-The initial plan had been to tour with The Red Shoes release, but did not reach fruition.
+The initial plan had been to tour behind the release of The Red Shoes, but this idea was abandoned.
 Thus, Bush deliberately produced her tracks live, with less studio production that had typified her last three albums and which would have been too difficult to re-create on stage.
 The result polarised her fan base, who had enjoyed the intricacy of her earlier compositions, with other fans claiming they had found new complexities in the lyrics and the emotions they expressed.

-During this period of time, Bush suffered a series of bereavements, including the loss of guitarist Alan Murphy, who had started working with her on The Tour of Life in 1979, and her mother Hannah, to whom she was exceptionally close.
-The people she lost were honoured in the ballad "Moments of Pleasure", although Bush's mother was still alive when "Moments of Pleasure" was written and recorded.
-Bush describes playing the song to her mother, who thought the line where she is quoted by Bush as saying, "Every old sock meets an old shoe", was hilarious and "couldn't stop laughing."
+During this period Bush suffered a series of bereavements, including the loss of guitarist Alan Murphy, who had begun working with her on The Tour of Life in 1979, and her mother Hannah, to whom she was exceptionally close.
+The people Bush lost were honoured in the ballad "Moments of Pleasure", although her mother was still alive when "Moments of Pleasure" was written and recorded.
+Bush has described playing the song to her mother, who thought the line where she is quoted by Bush as saying that "Every old sock meets an old shoe" was hilarious; Bush said that her mother "couldn't stop laughing".